 - Share what you are reading and learning.
 Children observe how adults live and manage their lives and sponsored children can learn from you by what you share in your letters.

-- Make “All About Me” cards with space to answer preprinted questions that you both answer.
+- Send “All About Me” cards with space to answer preprinted questions that you both answer.

 - Photographs enable you both to comment on the same things, people and events.

 - Take special care in discussing death or sickness.
+Do not provide any medical advice leave that to the local medical professionals.
 Please keep in mind the age of the child when writing.

 - Avoid asking questions that are embarrassing or too sensitive for children, such as why the child failed a subject, body image, death or an absent father.